flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - [[flancian]]: I'd like to designate one repository as 'clone this first' and add a ./bootstrap-local.sh script which clones all social.coop repos to begin with.
             - [[flancian]]: then work on ./bootstrap-prod.sh :)
             - [[flancian]]: what's the best repo for that? is it [[ansible]] because of how we want to use automation for this, in particular for ./bootstrap-prod.sh?
+            - flancian: originally thought tech-operations but maybe ansible?
+            - [[protean]]: as he was doing the documentation revamp he leaned towards *not* putting everything in ansible
+                - the setup we have may be partly influenced by the lack of group wikis in gitlab at the time of design
+                - question: when you want to use the ansible repo, the way it's intended to be used:
+                    - you have your ssh key in your local machine that you're working on
+                    - you clone the ansible repo
+                    - you run the p
         - [[mastodon upgrade]]
             - backup restores as a prereq for mastodon upgrade process? or is that too conservative?
         - second server for testing backup/restore